 - Residence Life team.
 If you are a student in our accommodation, all of the residences have a team of Student Accommodation Officers and Resident Assistants (RLA’s) living in-house.
 This team can be an important source of guidance and support for students.

-- Human Resource Contacts.
+- Human Resources.
 If you are a member of staff your HR partner will be able to identify the support that’s available for you.

 - Trade Unions.
 There are two trade unions that represent staff at the University: Unison and the EIS.